 Spring (March 30 – June 14)

-Spring Driver Ed classes are cancelled.
-Students who have already received a registration confirmation email will be prioritized and transferred to a summer term class if they choose.
-The summer schedule is currently being finalized.
-Students will be contacted with more information by early May.
-Payment for those classes will be due in June.
+Spring term Driver Ed classes are cancelled.
+Students who have already received a registration confirmation email will be prioritized and transferred to the next available class if they choose.

 PCC’s program provides teens and adults with classroom and behind-the-wheel instruction.
 The behind-the-wheel instruction and in-car observation are scheduled outside of the classroom times and may extend past the last day of class.